 NIOZ organises the annual Marine Masters Summer Course and is co-organiser of a number of summer schools that bring together marine scientists and students from Dutch as well as international universities.
 Their aim is to give insight into current directions of marine research, while encouraging exchange across disciplinary and country borders.
 Furthermore, NIOZ also is involved in training workshops for professionals.

 NIOZ offers an annual Marine Masters Summer Course that gives insight into state-of-the-art marine research.
 This introductory, multidisciplinary course covers physics, chemistry, biology and geology as the pillars of oceanography, and offers practical research experience.
 It is hosted at NIOZ Texel, with the western Wadden Sea as hands-on research area.
-Read the student blog to find out about the students' experiences during the 2017 course.
-For detailed information about the NIOZ Marine Masters Summer Course 2018, click here.
+Read the student blog 2017 or the student blog 2018 to find out about the students' experiences.
+The next NIOZ Marine Masters Summer Course will take place in 2019.
+For information on the NIOZ Marine Masters Summer Course 2018, click here.

 Wadden Sea World Heritage Summer School, August 18-31, 2018

 During this two-week summer school, master students and early PhD students will explore the natural dynamics of the Wadden Sea together with scientists on the islands of Sylt (D), Spiekeroog (D) and Texel (NL).
 The Wadden Sea World Heritage Summer School is a joint initiative of three research institutes, namely NIOZ, ICBM and AWI, as well as the Waddenacademie.
 Students will learn about concepts and methods needed to examine key ecological processes in estuarine ecosystems, and will gain a basic understanding of the challenges of managing a World Natural Heritage Site on a national and trilateral level.
-The programme and all further information on the summer school, including the link to the registration form, can be found here.
+The programme and all further information on the summer school can be found here.